LeandroHaraoka/design-patterns/CreationalPatterns/FactoryMethod/FactoryMethodFundamentals.md

  - You need an abstraction for differents implementations of an object construction.

- - Oftenlly, Factory Method is implemented joining Abstract Factory pattern.
+ - Often, Factory Method is implemented joining Abstract Factory pattern.
 When you have multiple Product abstractions that should be created you can catch yourself applying factory method pattern for each one of them.
 If the products can be grouped into families, maybe it's a better ideia to use Abstract Factory.
 For example, instead of having one Factory method for SamsungSmartphone, one for SamsungNotebook and one for SamsungTelevision, you should have a SamsungFactory that creates all the three products.

 ## Advantages